JaneliaSciComp/JaneliaDataStandards/Definitions.md

 A collection of groups and arrays, connected in a tree-like structure.

 ### "image"
-An array of numbers intended to be displayed on a screen.
+A set of numbers intended to be displayed on a screen.
+An image is usually represented as an array or array-like data structure, but can also be represented as the discrete set of solutions for a function over a finite domain.
 Typically, an image is acquired by a detector situated within an optical system.
 The detector samples particles from a field--either photons (as in light microscopy) or electrons (as in electron microscopy).
 This process can also be conceptualized as sampling waveforms.
 Alternatively, images can be synthesized by a computer, rather than acquired by sampling a field.
 Ancillary data structures may be required to display an image (such as a lookup table) or to interpret an image (such as a physical coordinate system), but these are not part of the image itself.

 ### "interpolation"
 A process that, given an image, produces new samples at points in the domain not on the discrete image grid.